Mozambique Passport Ranking

-The Mozambican passport currently ranks on the 78th place according to the Guide visa index.
+The Mozambican passport currently ranks on the 78th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 62 countries.
-The passport ranking has been more or less constant over the years.
+The Passport Ranking has been more or less constant over the years.
 The government makes steady efforts of enhancing international relations.
 Mozambican passport holders have visa-free access and visas on arrival to countries such as Indonesia, Philippines, Singapore and Iran.
 Mozambican passport holders do however require a visa to enter 164 destinations in the world.
 Some countries where a visa is required are Thailand, Turkey, Russia and the entire European Union.
 This high visa requirement results in a low mobility score.

 The Republic of Mozambique is a former Portuguese colony.
 Located in Southeastern Africa it consists of 11 provinces.
 It borders Tanzania, Malawi, Zambia, Zimbabwe and South Africa.
 The most important provinces are Nampula, Zambezia and Tete.
 Mozambique is the 16th largest country in Africa with a surface area of 801,590 square kilometers.
 Its climate is mostly tropical to subtropical.
 The terrain is characterized by coastal lowlands high plateaus and mountains.